 Between 2018 and 2021, Oliver was a Design Fellow at the University of Cambridge and he remains a Director of Studies at Corpus Christi College.
 He has been a guest critic at several universities.

 RIBA, ARB, Dipl.
 Arch.
 ETH Zürich, MA Cantab

 Francis Fawcett studied at the University of Cambridge and ETH Zürich, completing his Diplom in 2007.
-He worked at Make Architects in 2004.
-He worked at Herzog & de Meuron Architects from 2008 until 2015, working as project architect on the Blavatnik School of Government, and senior architect on Tate Modern Extension, Lord’s Masterplan, Roche tower and Basel Exhibition Centre.
-Francis is currently part of the teaching team running a design studio at the University of Cambridge.
+He worked at Make Architects in 2004, then at Herzog & de Meuron Architects from 2008 until 2015, as project architect on the Blavatnik School of Government, and senior architect on Tate Modern Extension, Lord’s Masterplan, Roche tower and Basel Exhibition Centre.

 Image: Francis (left) and Oliver (right), photo by Ty Cole